What Is a CMA? The Facts About Certified Management Accounting

 There are many jobs a CMA can hold.
 As a management accountant, you can work for three kinds of companies:

-1. Private businesses: One of the few areas that even smaller companies must outsource is accounting.
+- Private businesses: One of the few areas that even smaller companies must outsource is accounting.
 Privately owned businesses may have a CFO or internal accountant that handles the financials.
 This position can be held by a CMA.
-Private business accounting is an attractive niche for many CMAs and one that can be very interesting and profitable.
+Many CMAs specialize in private business accounting, which is an attractive niche that can be very interesting and profitable.

 Certified Management Accountants are well-known for a good combination of accounting and business acumen, which makes them eligible for unique and fulfilling careers.
 In fact, some workplaces will encourage and assist employees in going after the CMA designation.